brnfra/vim-shortcuts/README.md

-# Shortcuts and Snippets for edit Vim files
+# Shortcuts and Snippets for edition with Vim

 This plugin is only a collection of snippets and shortcuts for editing **c, java, html, php and markdown** files.
 Nothing more.
 In fact, it's just a key binding collection.